espruino/BangleApps/README.md

 - using `g.setLCDBrightness()` can save you power during long periods with lcd on

 - chaining graphics methods, eg `g.setColor(0xFD20).setFontAlign(0,0).setfont("6x8",3)`

+### Misc Notes

+- Need to save state?
+Use the `E.on('kill',...)` event to save JSON to a file called `7chname.json`, then load it at startup.

+- 'Welcome' apps define a file called `welcome.js` which the booloader picks up.
+This then chain-loads the welcome app itself.

 ### Graphic areas